 JSON format.

-The following is the complete setup for template_id
+The following is the complete setup for passing data into our invoice.

-Save and Run the command to make sure everything works fine.
-You should get something similar response to the screenshot below.
+Step 6: Save and Run the command to make sure everything works fine.
+You should get a respone similar to the screenshot below.

 Let’s add a text URL that would allow us to easily download the generated invoice PDF.
-On the right-hand side of the app, drag a text button, and edit the name of the text button if you like (I changed mine to lblURL).
+Here’s how:

-The PDF that was generated in your CraftMyPDF template should be available for download.
+The PDF invoice that was generated in your CraftMyPDF template should be available for download.

 Conclusion